Description and Background

 The concept of a smart grid is to add monitoring, analysis, control, and communication capabilities to an electrical distribution system in order to maximize efficiency and reduce consumption.
 The global smart grid market is now defining a shared vision and a path forward with stakeholders of the future electric power system.
 There is an increasing need for the sharing of progress and pilot project outcomes among stakeholders, and for collaboration on both research and deployments.

-An expanded network of smart grid stakeholders includes the Department of Energy and other government departments, NB Power and municipal electric utilities, Efficiency NB, private sector technology firms, technology sector organizations, environmental groups, and postsecondary educational institutions.
+An expanded network of smart grid stakeholders includes the Department of Natural Resources and Energy Development and other government departments, NB Power and municipal electric utilities, private sector technology firms, technology sector organizations, environmental groups, and postsecondary educational institutions.
 This network will continue to collaborate and build partnerships with neighbouring jurisdictions.

 Existing pilot projects, such as the NB Power-led PowerShift Atlantic initiative, as well as new ones, will drive development and implementation of smart grid and energy efficiency technologies into homes and businesses.
 Smart grid innovation will enable residential and business consumers to better manage energy consumption and allow our energy dependent business sectors to be more competitive.